joncamfield/joncamfield.com/_posts/2025-10-18-digital-go-bag.md

 ## First Steps

 * **Rebuild your own Address Book** Refresh contact list -- your email, phone, and physical address contact info of key people.
 Backing up your email content as noted in [Content](#content) is a big help here!
+Note birthdays if you currently rely on online calendars or social media to update you there.
 * **Diversify Messaging** Connect with your network on additional messenger services - [Signal](https://signal.org/) is a great option here.
 * **Email** The DYI process below can also cover this; but I want to separately call out using non-webmail email programs (think Outlook) which can download your email fully locally in a more usable / searchable way than the DYI tools.
 [Thunderbird](https://www.thunderbird.net/en-US/) is a free and open-source email app which can interface with most online email systems and give you a real-time backup of those, particularly capturing all of the email addresses that never formally make it into an address book.
 It lets you check multiple accounts at once, keep the records and emails from old accounts even once you close them online, and more.
 * **Decentralize your social media** Set up shop on the [fediverse](https://joinmastodon.org/)!
 It's a collection of much smaller social networks which all connect together, so you can find one with moderation rules you like, but still have access to the entire network.